Wil Myers Player Props: Reds vs. Pirates

 Pirates Pitching Rankings (2022)

-- Hill will make his first start of the season for the Pirates.
+- Velasquez will start for the Pirates, his first of the season.

-- The 43-year-old southpaw last appeared Monday, Oct.
-3 against the Tampa Bay Rays, when he started and went six innings.
+- The 30-year-old right-hander came out of the bullpen and threw 3 1/3 innings when he last appeared Wednesday, Oct.
+5 against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.